-If your car is fitted with a Takata Alpha airbag, please contact the vehicle manufacturer immediately to arrange your free airbag replacement.
-A full list of manufacturer contact details is available here.
+If your car is fitted with a Takata critical airbag, please contact the vehicle manufacturer immediately to arrange your free airbag replacement.
+View a full list of manufacturer contact details.

-If your car is fitted with a Takata Beta airbag, your manufacturer will contact you when replacement airbags are available for your vehicle as part of the staged recall.
+If your vehicle is fitted with a non-critical faulty airbag, your manufacturer will make contact with you again when the applicable stage of the recall is commencing.
 All stages of the recall are scheduled to be completed by December 2020.

-The recall requires manufacturers to make several attempts to contact affected vehicle owners to arrange for a free replacement airbag.
+The recall requires manufacturers to make multiple attempts to contact affected vehicle owners to arrange for a free replacement airbag.

-If the manufacturer is unsuccessful in contacting the vehicle owner to arrange for airbag replacement for Alpha inflators, the ACCC will provide the vehicle details to Roads and Maritime Services to contact owners about what they need to do.
+If the manufacturer is unsuccessful in contacting the vehicle owner to arrange for airbag replacement, Roads and Maritime Services will contact owners about what they need to do.

-If you had your Alpha airbag replaced but had not received a letter from us, there is no further action required from you.
+If you had your airbag replaced but had not yet received a letter from us, there is no further action required from you.

-Once the Alpha airbag has been replaced, please send written evidence from the manufacturer or vehicle repairer confirming your vehicle's faulty airbag has been replaced to:
+Once the airbag has been replaced, please send written evidence from the manufacturer or vehicle repairer, such as a service invoice or repair certificate, confirming your vehicle's critical faulty airbag has been replaced to: